zompi2/UE4EasyLocalizationTool/README.md

 # Contact

-If you have any question or suggestion regardles this plugin simply add an **Issue** to the github project or write an e-mail to me: **zompi2@gmail.com** I will try my best to answer it quickly :)
+If you have any question or suggestion regardles this plugin simply add an **Issue** to the github project.
+I will try my best to answer it quickly :) You can also write an e-mail to me: **zompi2@gmail.com**, however there is a risk that it will be filtered as spam.

 # Example Project